faust-dr/cal/README.md

 This Ruby script can replace the UNIX `cal` tool.
 I basically wanted it to highlight the current date, and to show week days and weekends in a separate color.

-It follows some of the `cal` command line options, mostly for speficying month and year.
+It follows some of the `cal` command line options, mostly for specifying month and year.
 It's not a complete replacement, as I haven't needed all that the original `cal` does.

 Usage: